davidemms/OrthoFinder/README.md

 -------------------
 For each species pair x, y there should be a BLAST results file Blastx_y.txt where x is the index of the query fasta file and y is the index of the species used for the database.
 Similarly, there should be a BLAST results file Blasty_x.txt where y is the index of the query fasta file and x is the index of the species used for the database.
 The tabular BLAST output format 6 should be used.
 The query and hit IDs in the BLAST results files should correspond to the IDs in the fasta files.

 **Aside, reducing BLAST computations:** Note that since the BLAST queries are by far the most computationally expensive step, considerable time could be saved by only performing n(n+1)/2 of the species versus species BLAST queries instead of n^2, where n is the number of species.
 This would be done by only searching Species<x>.fa against the BLAST database generated from Species<y>.fa if x <= y.
 The results would give the file Blastx_y.txt and then this file could be used to generate the Blasty_x.txt file by swapping the query and hit sequence on each line in the results file.
-This should have only a small effect on the generated orthologous groups.
+This should have only a small effect on the generated orthogroups.

 SequenceIDs.txt
 ---------------